 1/2 tsp fine sea salt

 In a mixing bowl combine all ingredients using a spatula, then refrigerate until serving.
 Can be prepared up to 24 hours ahead of time.

-*alternatively puree 1 cup pitted medjool dates with the sweet wine and however much water is necessary to blend (this also makes a great sandwich spread, cake filling, addition to stews, sauces, tagines, etc.)
+To make your own puree, place one cup of pitted medjool dates with the port into a food processor and pulse to puree - adding a few spoons of water if needed.
+This also makes a great sandwich spread, cake filling, addition to stews, sauces, tagines, etc.

 Questions?
 Contact firstname.lastname@example.org